ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 Open `src/applications.json` in a text editor.
 It contains an array of objects.
 Each object contains an application, with one or more extensions registered under it.
 The URL for the external application is specified under the property `href`.

 The URL contains the variable `profile.primaryEmail`, surrounded by a pair of curly brackets with a dollar sign `${}`.
 The value for this variable will be calculated and automatically filled in when the external application is loaded.
+The same can be said for the variable `extensionPath`.

 `profile.primaryEmail` is part of the *context* object for the bizCard that gets sent to the external application from Verse.
 A context object contains information related to Verse.
 Each of the extension points (bizCard, Mail Read view, and Mail Compose view), will have its own context structure.